 If someone asked me what my favorite encoder is, I would probably answer with FFmpeg.
-Nobody has done that yet, (no wonder !? 😀 ) but still I would like to introduce it here.
+Nobody has done that yet, (I wonder why !? 😀 ) but still I would like to introduce it here.

 For half an eternity, I’ve been having a notepad with the best command lines scattered around, so I thought I’d bring some order to the whole thing and hope it’d be helpful to anybody.

 Before we go into the nerdy details and we can feel like with hackertyper.com, first a few basic words, why FFmpeg convinced me, even if it doesn’t even have a graphical user interface (GUI) and can seem a bit daunting at first glance: